 The average cycle duration for a woman is 28 days, or around 4 weeks (12).
 During the first two weeks of a woman’s cycle (before ovulation), estrogen levels are at their highest and she’ll experience heightened emotions and sex drive in addition to significant changes to her anatomy such as swelling breasts and preparing the uterus for pregnancy.

 Around 14 days into a woman’s reproductive cycle, progesterone levels surge right before ovulation occurs when an egg is released from one of her ovaries.
-If this egg isn’t fertilized by sperm cells soon after ovulation, then progesterone levels remain high throughout the second half of her menstrual cycle until her next period begins (12).
+If this egg isn’t fertilized by sperm cells soon after ovulation, then progesterone levels subside after the second half of her menstrual cycle when her next period begins (12).
+If a pregnancy occurs, progesterone remains elevated and continues to rise.

 This spike in progesterone is what causes positive pregnancy test results if a female becomes pregnant during a given month because it signals the body to stop menstruating and fulfill its role as a nurturing environment for a fertilized egg (15).